Black pod disease: Resistant variety

-There is no specific variety of cocoa that shows resistance to Phytophthora infection, and the establishment and utilization of resistant varieties most likely depends on the region.
+There is no variety of cocoa that shows resistance to Phytophthora infection, and the establishment and utilization of resistant varieties most likely depends on the region.
 Numerous breeding programs have been established worldwide in order to screen and test local hybrids for resistance to Phytophthora spp.
 For example, a study in Cameroon assessed the performance of local cocoa cultivars (the southern and northern Cameroon cultivar) compared to the local and international gene bank cultivars.
 The local genebank cultivar consisted of F1 hybrid of Upper Amazon X Trinidad, and an international cultivar from Papua New Guinea and Latin America were provided through International Cocoa Genebank, Trinidad.
 Based on the information provided by farmers and leaf disc tests to assess resistance, the local cultivars selected from farmers field showed greater resistance to P. megakarya compared to others.
 Thus, it was concluded that there are some potentially resistant varieties available in this area.
-In addition, further work towards developing black pod-resistant varieties is being done by CEPLAC (Executive Plan of Cocoa Farming) agency in Brazil and hopefully more breeding program focusing on black pod resistant will be established to produce commercialized resistant varieties.
+In addition, further work towards developing black pod-resistant varieties is being done by CEPLAC (Executive Plan of Cocoa Farming) agency in Brazil.

-Importance

-The United States chocolate industry consumes 1.4 billion dollars of cocoa and supplies 68,450 jobs throughout the United States.
-With this industry being so important not only in the US but also all over the world, the elimination of black pod disease is of high importance.